Why estimates about the number of kids with ADHD vary

-There’s a simple reason for why the numbers vary, however.
+There’s a simple reason the numbers vary, however.
 These studies are based on research that uses many different ways to determine who has ADHD.

 “The incidence of ADHD is very much influenced by the way in which it was identified,” Horowitz says.

-Some doctors determine a child has ADHD based on how his parents and teachers describe his behavior.
-Others do so by observing him over time or even in a brief office visit.
-Still others may decide a child has ADHD based on how he responds to medication.
+Some doctors determine a child has ADHD based on how parents and teachers describe the child’s behavior.
+Others do so by observing the child over time or even in a brief office visit.
+Still others may decide a child has ADHD based on how the child responds to medication.

 But there’s no set way to decide whether a child has ADHD.
 “There’s no blood test, brain scan, no X-ray, and no definitive way to say whether you’re in or out,” Horowitz says.
 “There is no screening other than the doctor’s eyes on the kid and what behaviors they choose to rule in or rule out.”